surfdemon/ForThe50/README.md

 ---

 ## Features
-Below is a table of available features with yesting results advised.
+Below is a table of available features with testing results advised.

 | Page | Feature | Screenshot | Pass/Fail? |
 | --- | ----- | ----- | ------ |